iNaturalist - City Nature Challenge - 28 April to 1 May

-Eight Eastern Metro Melbourne Councils joined forces in 2022 to compete against cities from around the world in the annual City Nature Challenge.
-During the four day observation period, residents were invited to find, photograph and document the native wildlife that lives and grows in our neighbourhoods.
+Eight Eastern Metro Melbourne councils join forces in 2023 to compete against cities from around the world in the annual City Nature Challenge.
+During the four day observation period, residents are invited to find, photograph and document the native wildlife that lives and grows in our neighbourhoods.
 Working together to find and document nature in our area helps scientists and land managers study and protect these species.

 Birds are an important part of our local ecosystem.
 They pollinate our plants and spread seeds across the landscape.
 Some birds help to keep our insect, rodent and spider populations low, and others fish in our creeks and the Yarra River.

 You might notice that birds enjoy coming to your backyard or local park to feed.
 It's important that we provide habitats for these birds, so that they can continue to be a part of our ecosystem and keep these birds healthy.

 You can learn more about which birds call Manningham home in our Backyard Diversity video series.
 There's videos on the Southern Boobook Owl, Tawny Frogmouth, Laughing Kookaburra, Gang Gang Cockatoo & Barn Owl.